beardedtim/cruddy/README.md

     // How this service will log and explain itself
     serviceName: 'CRUDDY_EXAMPLE',
     apiPrefix: '/api',
+    // Where are we serving static content from?
+    staticDir: 'public',
     // Path to the directory that holds all templates
     templateDir: './views',
     // What type of templating engine are you using?